AndrewJBateman/svelte-tailwind-ssr/README.md

 * Displays grid of Tailwind-styled cards, one for each country
 * Tailwind card data shown using separate card components
 * Search bar shows all countries that match the user search text
-* Country detail page uses the country alpha3 code in lower case as the unique id passed by route params
+* Country detail page uses the country alpha3 code in lower case as the unique id passed by route params.
+* About page gives details of the app and Github link
+* Contact page gives info. on the author via the Github API
 * API endpoint: `http://localhost:3000/api/countries/` shows all countries
 * API endpoint: `http://localhost:3000/api/countries/id` shows country with matching id
 * Unused Tailwind CSS is purged during build which makes for a much lighter bundle